 Recently a customer pointed to USP <729> GLOBULE SIZE DISTRIBUTION IN LIPID INJECTABLE EMULSIONS.
 Can Light Scattering help elucidate particle size in parenterals?
+How does USP729 define the size of lipid emulsions?

 The United States Pharmacopeia (USP) is an official public standards-setting authority.
 Their document USP <729> describes two methods for determining the mean droplet size and size distribution of injectable, oil-in-water, parenteral nutrition emulsions:

-- Method—I Light Scattering Method; subdivided into
+- Method—I Light Scattering Method; with the sub chapters

 (1) dynamic light scattering (DLS), also known as photon correlation spectroscopy (PCS)